callum/version/readme.md

 Predictable file versioning

+**Download for Mac OS X: [Version-v0.0.1-darwin-x64.zip](https://github.com/callum/version/releases/download/v0.0.1/Version-v0.0.1-darwin-x64.zip)**

-Managing files that change over time is tricky work.
-It’s common to want to maintain different versions of a file at once, but sadly this is far too familiar…
+Managing files that change over time is tricky.
+You often want to maintain different versions of a file at once, but sadly this is far too familiar…

 ```
 Proposal.txt